bossanova808/MediaCopier/Readme.md

 - You have a large media library (movies and TV shows), and you want to share this library with your friends/family
 - You want to take the unwatched portion of your own library with you on holidays - 'xbmc-agogo' if you will.

    (Paired with a little NUC machine running [Openelec](http://openelec.tv/) and using an internal 1.5TB drive, you can have a very full XBMC experience anywhere you go that has an HDMI friendly TV.
-Using the [trakt.tv](https://trakt.tv/) addon, this agogo process can even mark off all the stuff you watched on holiday when you get back!)
+Using the [trakt.tv](https://trakt.tv/) add-on, this agogo process can even mark off all the stuff you watched on holiday when you get back!)

-This system basically lets your friends and family subscribe to TV shows - they then just periodically bring/send their hard drive to you, and you run a fully automatic update which copies all new epsiodes and/or selected movies since the last update.
-Alternatievly it can inspect your current XBMC library and grab all the unwatched tv and/or movies from it and send them to your holiday machine.
+This system basically lets your friends and family subscribe to TV shows - they then just periodically bring/send their hard drive to you, and you run a fully automatic update which copies all new episodes and/or selected movies since the last update.
+Alternatively it can inspect your current XBMC library and grab all the unwatched tv and/or movies from it and send them to your holiday machine.

 Thus, there are three modes of operation available - the first two for subscriptions, and the 'agogo' mode for the special case of taking your own unwatched material on holiday:

 - init : set up configuration files for a new subscriber
-- update : actually copy the subscribed shows and/or new movies to that person's hardrive
+- update : actually copy the subscribed shows and/or new movies to that person's hard drive
-- agogo : inspect your xbmc library and copy all unwatched stuff to a travelling machine/drive
+- agogo : inspect your xbmc library and copy all unwatched stuff to a traveling machine/drive

-Obviosuly, copying a LOT of media can take a LOT of time.
+Obviously, copying a LOT of media can take a LOT of time.
 It's best to run things with the `--pretend` option to see what it would do before you launch into actual copying.
-When using the agogo holiday mode, I usually leave it running overnight the night before we leave (and I jsut copy TV, and manually choose a few monwies as my unwatched movie library is just too big!)
+When using the agogo holiday mode, I usually leave it running overnight the night before we leave (and I just copy TV, and manually choose a few movies as my unwatched movie library is just too big!)

 ### WARNING

 This is not really ready for prime time.

 It's a bug ridden, rather situation specific hack and probably the worst code I have ever put out in public.
-It's designed to be taken by you and expanded upon/adapted for your own needs and NO SUPPORT OF ANY KIND IS OFFERED.
-You can post to the XBMC forums here [link to be added once I announec this thing] - and I may try and help, but the general idea is that you'll get your hands dirty and make it work for you.
+But - it will never delete anything, be design, so worst case scenario is it doesn't immediately work for you.
+It's designed to be taken by you and expanded upon/adapted for your own needs and *NO REAL SUPPORT OF ANY KIND IS OFFERED*.
+You can post to the XBMC forums here: [http://forum.xbmc.org/showthread.php?tid=189144] - and I may try and help, but the general idea is that you'll get your hands dirty and make it work for you.
 Or even better, get hacking and submit a pull request with improvements.

-It's been tested only on Windows, only with my library, but I have been using it about two years now without issues.
+It's been tested only on Windows, only with my library, but I have been using it fairly comprehensively for about two years now without issues.

 ### PREREQUISITES

-A well organsied and named media libray - basically what you'd get out of Sickbeard and Couchpotato with XBMC naming conventions of the SXXEXX type, and season folders.
+A well organised and named media library - basically what you'd get out of Sickbeard and Couchpotato with XBMC naming conventions of the SXXEXX type, and season folders.
 It would be easy enough to add support for 1x06 type naming I think.

 e.g.